osism/documentation/source/preparations.rst

    After the bootstrap check if a reboot is required by checking if the file ``/var/run/reboot-required`` exists.

+   Regardless of whether a reboot is necessary or not, a reboot should be performed.

 * Transfer configuration repository

 .. code-block:: console

    $ ./run.sh configuration

-* Deployment of necessary services
+* Deployment of necessary manager services

 .. code-block:: console